 In 2013, Knight made her West End debut playing Rachel Marron in The Bodyguard at the Adelphi Theatre.
 In 2014 she starred in West End production Memphis The Musical at the Shaftesbury Theatre, and in 2015, she played Grizabella in Andrew Lloyd Webber’s Cats at the London Palladium.
 Knight led the cast as Faye Treadwell in the world premiere of The Drifters Girl.

-In 2023, Knight will play Emmeline Pankhurst in Sylvia at the Old Vic.
+In 2023, Knight played Emmeline Pankhurst in Sylvia at the Old Vic.
 She won her first Olivier for Sylvia, winning the Best Actress in a Supporting Role in a Musical category.
-She'll then reprise the role of Deloris Van Cartier in Sister Act at the Dominion Theatre in 2024.
+She then reprised the role of Deloris Van Cartier in Sister Act at the Dominion Theatre in 2024.
+Her next project will be Marie and Rosetta at @sohoplace alongside Ntombizodwa Ndlovu.

 - 7 January 2017